H-MOVE-LAB/icd_head_app/README.md

 If you use `HeadGait` for research purposes, please report the version used in your work.
 Additionally, please also cite the corresponding paper:

 <a id="1">[1]</a>
-P. Tasca, F. Salis, S. Rosati, G. Balestra, A. Cereatti, *Estimating Gait Speed in the Real World with a Head-Worn Inertial Sensor*, IEEE Transactions in Neural Systems and Rehabiliation Engineering, February 14, 2025.
+P. Tasca, F. Salis, S. Rosati, G. Balestra, C. Mazzà, A. Cereatti, *Estimating Gait Speed in the Real World with a Head-Worn Inertial Sensor*, IEEE Transactions in Neural Systems and Rehabiliation Engineering, February 14, 2025.